 Existing 80-Watt mercury vapour streetlights will be replaced with energy efficient LED luminaires, including new smart PE cells, which are roughly 85% more energy efficient.

 These new streetlights will also increase lighting quality, with more light being directed toward the ground where it is needed instead of into the sky.
 Energy efficiency is a key element to reducing greenhouse emissions, upgraded LED lighting will deliver an approximate reduction in energy consumption of around 63.5%.
 The project will reduce CO2 emissions for the City of Greater Geelong by about 8,000 tonnes per year.

-The rollout is the first part of an overall project that will convert all of Greater Geelong’s 25,000-plus streetlights to LED.
-Lighting works on main roads will begin once the residential lighting installation is completed.
-Powercor will be managing and performing the residential lighting installation for the City of Greater Geelong with field work will be completed by contractor Lendlease.
+Powercor will be managing and performing the residential lighting installation for the City of Greater Geelong with field work will be completed by contractor Service Stream.

-Works on the residential lighting installation will be completed in stages, broken down into local areas as per the below.
+Works on the residential lighting installation was completed in stages, broken down into local areas as per the below.

 Area 1 – Lovely Banks, Batesford, Anakie, Moorabool, Lara, Avalon, Point Wilson, Corio, Norlane, North Shore.Area 2 – North Geelong, Hamlyn Heights, Bell Park, Bell Post Hill, Rippleside, Drumcondra, Geelong West, Manifold Heights, Herne Hill, Fyansford, Murgheboluc, Stonehaven, Barrabool, Ceres, Gnarwarre.

 Area 3 – Belmont, Grovedale, Highton, Waurn Ponds, Wandana Heights, Marshall.